-TransAtlantic Way: Ultra-Distance Racing in Ireland’s Wild West
+TransAtlantic Way: Ultra-Distance Cycling in Ireland’s Wild West

-In an interview with race organiser Adrian O’Sullivan, we get the inside line on the history and appeal of one of ultra-racing’s newest additions, The TransAtlantic Way, ahead of the race start on 8th June.
+In an interview with race organiser Adrian O’Sullivan, we get the inside line on the history and appeal of one of ultra-cycling’s newest additions, The TransAtlantic Way.

 ‘These races are so addictive,’ says Adrian O’Sullivan, a veteran of both the Transcontinental and TransAm, and organiser of one of the latest ultra-distance racing equivalents, the TransAtlantic Way.

 O’Sullivan’s race, which was inaugurated in 2016 with an edition won by German Bernd Paul, is a 2,500km event that traces the Wild Atlantic Way on Ireland’s western coast.
-Like the TransAm, and more recently the Indian-Pacific Wheel Race, it is an event that has taken inspiration from the pioneering footsteps of events like the Transcontinental, and can now include its name proudly in the ever-increasing list of races that forms the contemporary ultra-racing calendar.
+Like the TransAm, and more recently the Indian Pacific Wheel Race, it is an event that has taken inspiration from the pioneering footsteps of events like the Transcontinental Race, and can now include its name proudly in the ever-increasing list of races that forms the contemporary ultra-racing calendar.

 ‘You’ve bought the bike, bought the gear, bought the bags, and you like what you’re doing,’ O’Sullivan continues, explaining the motivation for launching the event last year.
 ‘But after doing the TCR and TransAm, I thought to myself: “Do I really want to do the same event twice?”
 If I didn’t want to, there must be others that would have felt the same, so I suppose this just gives them another race to do.’